Golden Grove

 An assessment of population growth drivers in Golden Grove reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Golden Grove's population is estimated at around 10,420 as of November 2025.
-This reflects an increase of 121 people (1.2%) since the 2021 Census, which reported a population of 10,299 people.
-The change is inferred from the resident population of 10,295, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 48 validated new addresses since the Census date.
-This level of population equates to a density ratio of 597 persons per square kilometer.
-Population growth for the Golden Grove statistical area (Lv2) was primarily driven by overseas migration during recent periods.
+The suburb of Golden Grove's population was estimated at around 10,442 as of February 2026.
+This figure reflects an increase of 143 people since the 2021 Census, which reported a population of 10,299.
+The change is inferred from AreaSearch's estimate of the resident population being 10,295 in June 2024, based on examination of the latest ERP data release by the ABS, and an additional 57 validated new addresses since the Census date.
+This level of population results in a density ratio of 599 persons per square kilometer.
+Population growth was primarily driven by overseas migration during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking at population projections moving forward, a population increase just below the median of national areas is expected for Golden Grove (SA2), with an expected increase of 637 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 5.3% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections are adopted, adjusted using weighted aggregation from LGA to SA2 levels.
+Looking ahead, the suburb is expected to increase by 635 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 5.1% over the 17 years.

 Frequently Asked Questions - Population